Up for a royal excursion, an hour south of Stockholm?

 Queen Victoria enjoyed Tullgarn

 And wandering through the Tullgarn castle park is like taking a lush journey in time from the 17th to the 20th century.
 The park has centuries-old linden trees and an English park designed by Princess Sofia Albertina in the early 19th century.
 And well into the 20th century, there was a beautiful nursery here.

 Today, Tullgarn Castle is mainly associated with King Gustaf V and Queen Victoria, who spent their summers here in the late 19th and early 20th century.
 As you reach the beautifully carved oak doors, you are greeted by their initials on the door.

 It was when returning home to the castle in Stockholm after hunting at Tullgarn in September of 1946 that Gustav V’s driver drove down into a water-filled ditch near the community of Segeltorp.
 Today, the place of this event is better known as the King’s Curve.

-Normally, there are guided tours of the castle, and when they reopen, we look forward to being guided through some of the country’s finest and most noble interiors.
-The beautiful castle café and castle hut are open during the summer season.
+There are guided tours of the castle tuesday-sunday during the summer.
+We look forward to being guided through some of the country’s finest and most noble interiors.
+The beautiful castle café and castle hut are also open during the summer season.